 Another indicator of this "grizzly hypothesis" is spiritual.
 Among many, if not most tribes, eating bear meat was forbidden.
 This taboo showed up across extended "national" language boundaries (such as Uto-Aztecan, to Hokan, to Algic...) despite stark differences among religious narratives between even adjacent "tribelets" (such as among Luiseños).
-One grizzly could have fed a small village for a week and made a dandy blanket to boot (it was certainly cold enough).
+One grizzly could have fed a small village for a week and make a dandy blanket to boot (it was certainly cold enough).
 Simultaneously, it was a privilege to wear bear claws around the neck all over the State, so this is clearly not a prohibition against killing bears or using their body parts, but against taking their spiritual substance into one's body.
-Many Indians considered eating bear meat akin to cannibalism.
+Many tribes considered eating bear meat as akin to cannibalism.

-Concurrently, many tribes believed in an afterlife.
+Concurrently, most tribes believed in an afterlife.
 For good Indians, there was an Indian paradise: beautiful weather, plentiful meat (and also meat that's sweet)...
 Bad Indians became demons!
 REALLY bad people returned to this world embodied as... grizzly bears.
+Also among many tribes spanning linguistic boundaries there was a special class of shamans known as "bear doctors."
+These men secretly dressed in bear suits in which to kill unsuspecting Indians who had not paid for "protection."
+Those were "bad people" too.
 Readings of tribal ethnographies and discussions with both a distinguished Indian linguist and various archaeologists report that Indians feared leaving their villages for three reasons: "bad people," demons, and grizzly bears (in that order).